sourcegraph/about/content/blogposts/2023/open-sourcing-twitters-algorithm.md

 #### 2:15am PDT: start the countdown

 [@sqs](https://twitter.com/sqs): A little under 10 hours to go until it's open source.
 We'll be back closer to 12pm PDT (unless Twitter unexpectedly releases it early, which might happen!).
+If you want to start exploring the rest of Twitter's open-source code in the meantime, here's a [starting point](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/twitter/+algorithm&patternType=standard&sm=0&groupBy=repo).